 Christine Prince, CEO of Canterbury West Coast Air Rescue Trust said stories like Andrews existed all over the massive catchment the service covers.

-She says all up the service covers a region with 600,000 people, across both coasts and a land area that accounts for one quarter of New Zealand’s total.
+She says all up the service covers a region with 600,000 people, across both coasts and land area that accounts for one quarter of New Zealand’s total.

 This is all with two Westpac Rescue Helicopters based at Christchurch, and one, sponsored by Roa Mining on the West Coast.